-Spelling and punctuation: While we do not have a uniform house style regarding spelling and punctuation (e.g., British or American), please apply consistently the style you choose.
+Spelling and Punctuation: While we do not have a uniform house style regarding English spelling and punctuation (e.g., British or American), please apply consistently the style you choose.

 Display and Archive: Your contribution will be displayed as an HTML and available as a pdf.
 Your contribution will be archived on the WordPress content management system.